rmwthorne/embl-pdx-mutation/README.md

      1. Move the FASTQ files into it.
 You can use `mv` to do this
      1. The `mv` command is also used to rename files.
 Rename them to something shorter: I recommend something like `R1.fastq` and `R2.fastq`
 1. List the files that are in `fastqs/`
-1. Run `REF=Homo_sapiens/NCBI/GRCh38/Sequence/BowtieIndex/genome`.
-This will store the text starting "Homo_Sapiens"... which you can refer to using `$REF`.
+1. Run `BOWTIE_INDEX=/data/Homo_sapiens/UCSC/hg38/Sequence/BowtieIndex`.
+This will store the text starting "Homo_Sapiens"... which you can refer to using `$BOWTIE_INDEX`.
 This will make things easier when you align the reads and need to reference this file.
-You can run `ls $REF` to see what it outputs.
+You can run `ls $BOWTIE_INDEX` to see what it outputs.

 <!--